-are realising benefits from defining or resetting risk appetite and risk thresholds are investing in risk culture considering behavioural risk in 2022 are very confident in their risk function's ability to build a more risk-aware culture
+are investing 47% in risk culture

+confident in their risk function's ability to build a more risk-aware culture are very

 Risk data and technology

 Results of PwC Global Risk Survey 2022 indicate that institutions are investing heavily on risk data, process as well as technology.
 Integrating technology and risk data across the 3 LoDs may catalyse a panoramic view of risk across the enterprise.